Tag Archives: Park

 Official in BCCanada

-In 1911, the Alpine Club of Canada sponsored an expedition to the Mount Robson region.
-Expedition leader Arthur Oliver Wheeler became ecstatic about “the vast possibilities of this new alpine paradise” — a combination of “snow-covered mountains, ice-encircled amphitheaters, tumbling glaciers, turquoise lakes and flashing waterfalls.”
+During the 1911 Alpine Club of Canada–Smithsonian Robson Expedition, expedition leader Arthur Oliver Wheeler [1860–1945] became ecstatic about “the vast possibilities of this new alpine paradise” — a combination of “snow-covered mountains, ice-encircled amphitheaters, tumbling glaciers, turquoise lakes and flashing waterfalls.”
 Wheeler urged the government of British Columbia to establish a provincial park at Mount Robson.

 The post office at Mount Robson station was open from 1923 to 1955.